-The goal of this program is to prepare students from diverse individual and professional backgrounds with the technical skills necessary to develop and effectively communicate the evidence that is required to support effective global health planning and management.
+The goal of this program is to prepare students from diverse individual and professional backgrounds with the technical skills necessary to develop and effectively communicate the evidence that is required to support effective community-based primary health care in a global health.
 The specific educational objectives are below.

 Competencies for this degree build on the Association of Schools of Public Health (ASPH) Global Health Competency Model.
-Upon completion of the Master of Applied Science in Global Health Planning and Management, students will be able to:
+Upon completion of the Master of Applied Science in Community-based Primary Health Care Programs in Global Health, students will be able to: